ComCatLab/welcome-guide/docs/sources/onboarding/development.md

         Check out [this article][git-best-practices] for guidance on Git best practices.

-9. **Create a GitHub repository.**
+10. **Create a GitHub repository.**

+    In order to be able to access your repository from other computers, you will need a remote version control system-a central, remote server to store your project files and history.
+This role will be fulfilled by GitHub.
-    Before you can push your changes to GitHub, you will first need to create a repository on GitHub.
+    However, before you can push your changes to GitHub, you will first need to create a repository on GitHub.
 First, log in to your GitHub account.

     Click on your profile icon and navigate to the "Repositories" tab.

     Click on "New" to create a new repository.

     Name and describe your repository.
+The name should match with the name you chose when you first created your repository (e.g., `comcat-project`).

     Configure your repository.
-For now, set the visibility to "Private", do not add a .gitignore or license (we will do this ourselves), but check "Yes" for "Add a README".
+For now, set the visibility to "Private", do not add a .gitignore, README, or license (we will do this ourselves).

     Click "Create Repository".

-10. **Make changes to your repository on GitHub.**

-    (TODO: Write README description)

-    ??? info "Explanation"
+    ???
+Tip

-        (TODO: allude to other workflows for making changes (issues, PRs))
+        You can also edit files within you repository from the GitHub interface.
+For example, try editing your README from your repository home.

 11. **Sync changes from a remote repository.**

+    In general, whenever you restart work on a local version of your repository, it is a good idea to ensure that your version of the files in your repository (e.g., on your computer) match those in the remote repository (on GitHub).
+This is accomplished by *syncing with the remote*.

+    ???
+Note

+        For example, if you edited your README on GitHub, then the versions on GitHub and your computer will not match.

-    Note that since we have files in the GitHub repository that are not in your local version of the repository (and vice-versa), the two copies of the repository are out of sync.
-To sync them, we must first add the GitHub repository as a "remote".
+    To sync them, we must first add the GitHub repository as a [remote][remote-repo].
     From a directory in your repository, run:

     ```shell
     git remote add origin git@gitlab.com:<your-github-username>/<gh-repo>